albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ## Session

 A session is a sequence of samples where a sample is defined as a DAVIS sequence plus an initial set of scribbles annotated by a human.
-Every sample is going to be evaluated interactively for a number of iterations (in a defined time window).
+Every sample is going to be evaluated interactively for a number of interactions (in a defined time window).
 In order to be more realistic, we provide 3 manually annotated scribbles per sequence.
 Methods are evaluated starting from all 3 scribbles for each sequence, and the results are averaged.

 The first step is to create a session to evaluate: